UPPMAX/programming_formalisms/docs/project_start/git_startup.md

   - setup
 ---

-# Get started with a project
+# Git and get started with a project

 !!! info "Learning outcomes of 'Get started with Git/GitHub'"